-Scope: This policy applies to all employees and associates of The TESS Group.
+Scope: This policy applies to all employees and associates of TESS.

+The TESS Policy

-The TESS Group's Policy: This policy sets out our approach to ensuring that The TESS Group delivers for all sections of our community both in terms of our recruitment and achievement of learners and our employment practices and internal promotion opportunities.
-This is applied to both Apprenticeships and the ESF delivery programmes.
+This policy sets out our approach to ensuring that TESS delivers for all sections of our community both in terms of our recruitment and achievement of learners and our employment practices and internal promotion opportunities.